cloudxabide/matrix.lab-OCP3/RunTheJewels.md

 ### Prepare nodes for OCP3 Software
 ```
 ./OCP3_prep_hosts.sh
-# If you want to see it's progress, check out
+# If you want to see it's progress, do the following:
 # ssh rh7-ocp3-bst01.matrix.lab "tail -f /root/install_OCP3.sh.log"
 ```